 The farm has always been owned by the Bühler family.
 Today, the farming is done by tenants.

 Above the two floors occupied by the bed & breakfast, the Oberhaus houses an exhibition with numerous objects and documents from the farm’s history.
-Some of the furniture of the Bed & Breakfast stems from this exhibition and allows our guests to immerse themselves in the history of the house.
+Our guests can also immerse themselves in history in their rooms: much of the furnishings are part of the historic stocks of the house.

 For further information on the exhibition, feel free to approach us.
 We also recommend you visit the website ausstellungoberhaushof.ch.